jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Modern technology has completely changed how evolution selects us in the game of life.
 Just compare the top causes of death in modern America and ancient societies (circa 500 BC) to see our new selection pressure.
 Modern America's list is dominated by chronic diseases like heart disease, diabetes, and suicide, each linked to modern lifestyle of sedation and isolation.
 Ancient societies' top causes were infectious diseases, injuries, and accidents, related to poor sanitation, limited medical care, and wars.
 It's no surprise that raccoons have tooth decay problems, obesity, and among their top killers are also car crashes.

-Species can die off slowly, and our falling birthrate is a case in point.
-While many blame youth as negligent, the evolutionary truth is more complex: our economy clings to a bygone era's lifestyle, with baby boomers monopolizing resources and blocking technological evolution as seen in the never ending stream of movie remakes and "all new" car commercials.
-Their resistance maintains an unsustainable suburban, car culture, one job for life dream.
+Unless there is a sudden catastrophe like factory soot or meteor impact, species usually die off slowly, and our falling birthrate is a case in point.
+While many blame youth as negligent, the evolutionary truth is more complex: our economy clings to a bygone era's lifestyle, with baby boomers monopolizing resources and blocking technological evolution as seen in the never ending stream of movie remakes, "all new" car commercials, and more flamboyant sports leagues.
+Our resistance to evolution is maintained by the so-called "American Dream" rooted in boomer's 1950s and 1960s upbringing.

+The suburban, car culture, one job for life is proving to unsustainable and killing of its host.

-They take "sunshine" from the younger generation's "acorns" in the economic forest by clinging to their comfortable office culture and Microsoft Office toolset they learned in the 1980s in order to preserve their corporate positions and union jobs.
-Most have no idea what HTML or SQL mean, leaving the whatever "black moths" exist in modern technology to be limited to another consumer product instead of the adaptation we need to ward off evolution's stare and find new ways to better survive, gather resources, and procreate.
+Boomers unknowingly limit younger generations' economic opportunities by clinging to outdated office technologies and work cultures they understand.
+By preserving their comfortable Microsoft Office toolsets, commuting, off-shoring mindset, they restrict technological evolution in our economy.
+Although often in control of our economy, most lack understanding of fundamental modern technologies like HTML, SQL, nevermind the wonderful power of open-source technologies, leaving whatever "black moths" exist in modern technology to be limited to another consumer product instead of the adaptations we need to evolve a new way of life that empowers us to better survive, gather resources, and procreate.

 Evolution cannot select us for our best intentions, only the realities of our ignorance.
 Evolution is constantly saying "no" to many aspects of our modern lifestyle, but we're so focused on our genes and personality our identity isn't tuned to listen.